tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2022-01-03-attack-graphs.md

 Of course, the parameter settings can be changed depending on the use case and the alert dataset.
 For example, the code can be modified to display one AG showing all the victims targeted by a specific attacker, or all the attackers that target a specific victim regardless of the objective.
 The time window `w` of an episode can be made shorter or longer depending on alert density.
 More details on parameters are available in the [README](https://github.com/tudelft-cda-lab/SAGE/blob/main/README.md).

 ## In summary
 We discussed a new paradigm of attack graphs that are learned directly from security alerts.
-The key strength of _alert-driven AGs_ is their ability to summarize and visualize attacker strategies on a per-victim, per-objective basis that can be used by SOC analysts to reduce their workload.
+The key strength of <em class="italic">alert-driven AGs</em> is their ability to summarize and visualize attacker strategies on a per-victim, per-objective basis that can be used by SOC analysts to reduce their workload.
 While traditional AGs have their uses, alert-driven AGs are geared towards AI-enabled forensic analysis and threat intelligence generation.

-_This article is part of on-going work related to alert-driven AGs.
+<em class="italic">This article is part of on-going work related to alert-driven AGs.
 Currently, we are looking into (i) batch processing of alerts to generate evolving attack graphs, (ii) adversarial robustness of alert-driven AGs, and (iii) attack prediction using alert-driven AGs.
-For questions/comments, please reach out to us._
+For questions/comments, please reach out to us.</em>

 ## References